Salt Lake City: History

 The settling of Salt Lake City dates to the arrival of the Latter-day Saints in July 1847, during the Mexican-American War.
 They had traveled beyond the boundaries of the United States into Mexican Territory seeking a secluded area to safely practice their religion away from the violence and the persecution they experienced in the United States.
-Upon arrival at the Salt Lake Valley, president of the church Brigham Young is recorded as stating, "This is the right place, drive on."
-Brigham Young is said to have seen the area in a vision before the wagon train's arrival.
+Upon arrival at the Salt Lake Valley, president of the church Brigham Young is credited with declaring the location suitable for settlement.
+However, the precise wording of this statement varies across historical accounts, with some sources recording it as "This is the right place, drive on."
+According to Mormon historical tradition, Young experienced a vision of the Salt Lake Valley prior to the pioneer party's arrival in 1847, though this account appears only in later historical narratives.
 They found the broad valley empty of any human settlement.